 Exhibit No. Description of Exhibit 3.1 Fourth Amended and Restated Certificate of Incorporation of Diamond Offshore Drilling, Inc. (incorporated by reference to Exhibit 3.1 to our Current Report on Form 8-K filed on May 10, 2023).
 3.2 Third Amended and Restated Bylaws of Diamond Offshore Drilling, Inc. (incorporated by reference to Exhibit 3.1 to our Current Report on Form 8-K filed on February 10, 2023).
 4.1 Indenture, dated September 21, 2023, by and among Diamond Offshore Drilling, Inc., Diamond Foreign Asset Company, Diamond Finance, LLC, the other Guarantors party thereto, and HSBC Bank USA, National Association, as trustee and as collateral agent, relating to the 8.500% Senior Secured Second Lien Notes due 2030 (incorporated by reference to Exhibit 4.1 to our Current Report on Form 8-K filed on September 22, 2023).
-10.1 Amended and Restated Collateral Agency and Intercreditor Agreement, dated September 21, 2023, by and among Diamond Foreign Asset Company, Diamond Offshore Drilling, Inc., other grantors from time to time party thereto and HSBC Bank USA, National Association, as trustee and as collateral agent (incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed on September 22, 2023).
-10.2 Purchase Agreement, dated as of September 12, 2023, between Diamond Foreign Asset Company, Diamond Finance, LLC, certain guarantors named therein and Goldman Sachs &amp; Co.
-LLC, as representative of the initial purchasers (incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed on September 13, 2023).
+10.1 Amended and Restated Collateral Agency and Intercreditor Form of 2024 Time-Vesting Restricted Stock Unit Award Agreement dated September 21, 2023, by and among Diamond Foreign Asset Company, Diamond Offshore Drilling, Inc., other grantors from time to time party thereto and HSBC Bank USA, National Association, as trustee and as collateral agent (incorporated by reference to Exhibit 10.1 10.23 to our Current Annual Report on Form 8-K 10-K filed on September 22, 2023 February 28, 2024).

+10.2 Purchase Form of 2024 Executive Performance-Vesting Restricted Stock Unit Award Agreement dated as of September 12, 2023, between Diamond Foreign Asset Company, Diamond Finance, LLC, certain guarantors named therein and Goldman Sachs & Co.
+LLC, as representative of the initial purchasers (incorporated by reference to Exhibit 10.1 10.24 to our Current Annual Report on Form 8-K 10-K filed on September 13, 2023 February 28, 2024).
 10.3 Amendment to Credit Agreement, dated September 12, 2023, by and among Diamond Foreign Asset Company, Diamond Offshore Drilling, Inc., HSBC Bank USA, National Association, as administrative agent and as collateral agent, and the lenders and issuing lenders from time to time party thereto (incorporated by reference to Exhibit 10.2 to our Current Report on Form 8-K filed on September 13, 2023).
 10.4 Agency Assignment Agreement and Master Assignment of Liens, dated as of August 10, 2023, by and among HSBC Bank USA, National Association, as successor administrative agent and collateral agent, Wells Fargo Bank, National Association, as resigning administrative agent and collateral agent, Diamond Offshore Drilling, Inc., Diamond Foreign Asset Company, the other loan parties named therein, the Revolving Credit Agreement lenders party thereto, and the Term Loan Agreement lenders party thereto (incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed on August 11, 2023).
 31.1 Rule 13a-14(a) Certification of the Chief Executive Officer.
 31.2 Rule 13a-14(a) Certification of the Chief Financial Officer.
 32.1 Section 1350 Certification of the Chief Executive Officer and Chief Financial Officer.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Calculation Linkbase Document.
 101.LAB Inline XBRL Taxonomy Label Linkbase Document.
 101.PRE Inline XBRL Presentation Linkbase Document.
-101.DEF Inline XBRL Definition Linkbase Document.
-104 The cover page of our Quarterly Report on Form 10-Q for the quarter ended September 30, 2023, formatted in Inline XBRL (included with the Exhibit 101 attachments).
+101.DEF Inline XBRL Definition With Embedded Linkbase Document.
+104 The cover page of our Quarterly Report on Form 10-Q for the quarter ended September 30, 2023 March 31, 2024 , formatted in Inline XBRL (included with the Exhibit 101 attachments).

-\ Filed or furnished herewith.
+Filed or furnished herewith.